Professional Homeopathy Training Course, Licentiate Award

 2nd year overview

-The aim of the second year is to develop student’s theoretical knowledge and understanding of the principles of homeopathy, exploring more complex ideas on remedies and the disease process.
-A number of the major remedies in both acute and chronic work will be covered, ready to convert into more practical understanding and application in the third and fourth year clinic.
+The second year builds on the foundations of first-year study, deepening students’ theoretical understanding of homeopathic principles and exploring more complex concepts of remedies and the disease process.
+A range of major remedies used in both acute and chronic conditions will be studied, preparing students to apply this knowledge more practically in the clinical training of the third and fourth years.

 3rd year overview